 From the below screenshot, you can observe that we are selecting the File Destination table from our SQLTest database.
 You can refer to Create Target table using Source Definition to understand the target definition

 Now you can see the target table with required column names.

 Step 3: Create Mapping to Load Data From Text File to SQL Server

-To create a new mapping, Please navigate to Mappings menu in Menu Bar, and select the Create.. option.
+To create a new mapping for Informatica Load Data From Text File to SQL Server, Please navigate to Mappings menu in Menu Bar, and select the Create.. option.

-Drag and drop the Employee source definitions from Flat File Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you to refer Source Qualifier Transformation article
+Drag and drop the Employee source definitions from the Flat File Sources folder to the mapping designer.
+Once you drag the source, the PowerCenter designer automatically creates the Source Qualifier Transformation for you.

 Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.